 The time has come for your roof to be replaced.
 Now all you need to do is figure out which roofing material is right for you.
-When it comes to choosing a new roof, there’s more to consider than just aesthetics (though that plays an important part, too).
-We’ve broken down the most common types of roofing materials and how to choose yours.
+When it comes to choosing a new roof, there’s more to consider than just aesthetics (though they play an important part, too).
+We’ve broken down the most common types of roofing materials and what factors you should consider to help you choose yours.

 3 Things to Consider When Choosing a New Roofing Material:

 Before you begin your search and start comparing asphalt shingles to copper, there are 3 factors to take into consideration when deciding on a new material for your roof.

 Are you currently living in your forever home or are you planning on moving within the next 5 years?
 The longer you plan on staying in your home, the more important your roof’s durability becomes.
 Think about how much time, effort and money you want to put into your home, as this will help determine what kind of budget you should set.
 Once you have a budget in mind, you can better narrow down which materials you can afford and which ones you can ignore.

 Your roof is most likely the largest and most visible parts of your home’s exterior, which is why choosing a roof that complements the design of your home is so important.
 Do you live in a shabby-chic cottage inspired home?
 Or do you dream of a sleek and modern space?
 The material you choose for your roof will greatly impact the overall style of your home, so make sure you pick something that fits your budget and your home’s style.

 3. Consider the Climate You Live In

 The weather your roof will have to handle is a huge factor in deciding which material to go with.
 Do you live on a particularly sunny street where the hot sun beats down all day long?
 Maybe you live in a very rainy climate that occasionally sees hail.
 Whatever weather could possibly come your way, it’s important your roof can handle it.